Controlling professors through the Bavarian Concordat (1924)

 A “concordat chair” can be occupied only by a professor to whom the local bishop raises “no objection”.
 It can be in philosophy, pedagogy, sociology or politics, and the approved candidate is expected to teach these academic subjects in line with Catholic doctrine.
 This even includes “applied philosophy” whose professors train ethics teachers, even though ethics is the alternative for pupils who don’t wish to take religion classes.

-Court challenge to “concordat chairs”
+Supreme Court refuses top hear challenge to “concordat chairs”

 A court case was launched by a non-religious professor who was passed over in her application for a concordat chair in philosophy in favour of someone less qualified.
 The court found it likely that she was discriminated against because the university of Erlangen-Nurnberg hadn’t waited for the bishop’s veto, but had, on its own, asked the applicants about their religion.